Table of Contents

-The foramen has boundaries formed by sciatic notch and the two ligaments.
+The foramen has boundaries formed by the sciatic notch and the two ligaments.
 The Obturator internus tendon, the pudendal nerves and vessels and the nerve to the obturator internus pass through the lesser sciatic foramen.

 Sacrotuberous ligament is a part of the biceps femoris muscle and runs from the transverse processes of the lower sacral tubercles, the sacrum, and coccyx to the ischial tuberosity.
 Branches of the inferior gluteal artery, the perforating cutaneous nerve and branches of the coccygeal plexus pass through the ligament.

 The sacrospinous ligament is intermingled with the sacrotuberous ligament and runs from the sacrum and coccyx to the ischial spine.
 It divides the greater sciatic notch into the greater and lesser sciatic foramina through which several nerves and vessels pass.

 Together, the sacrotuberous and sacrospinous ligaments prevent excessive upward tilt of the sacrum and provide pelvic support to the pelvic organs.

 The posterior compartment of the thigh consists of three hamstring muscles, nerves, and blood vessels.
 The hamstring muscles (biceps femoris, Semimembranosus, and the Semitendinosus) all except the short head of the biceps femoris, originate from the ischial tuberosity and their insertion is on the tibia and fibula crossing two joints, hip, and knee.
 They help to extend the hip and also flex the knee joint.
 They are innervated by the Sciatic nerve.

-The laterally situated Biceps femoris has a long head which originates from the ischial tuberosity and a short head which originates on the linea aspera and lateral supracondylar line of femur.
-The two heads converge to form a single tendon which runs down to insert on the lateral surface of fibular head.
+The laterally situated Biceps femoris has a long head which originates from the ischial tuberosity and a short head which originates on the linea aspera and lateral supracondylar line of the femur.
+The two heads converge to form a single tendon which runs down to insert on the lateral surface of the fibular head.
 The Semimembranosus and the Semitendinosus are situated medially with the Semitendinosus tendon on top of the Semimembranous tendon.